-What's the difference between a generalist and a specialist?
+What’s the difference between a generalist and a specialist?
 A generalist knows less and less about more and more until eventually he or she knows nothing about everything.
 A specialist knows more and more about less and less until eventually he or she knows everything about nothing.
-Either taken to its logical conclusion is useless and anyone trying to be both at the same time inevitably self destructs.
+Being either a generalist or a specialist is useless, and anyone trying to be both at the same time inevitably self-destructs.